The Sustainable Active Investing Framework: Simple, But Not Easy

 Below I laundry list a plethora of biases that can affect investment decisions on the “financial battlefield”:

-- Anchoring (“The market was up 50% last year, I think it will return between 45 and 55% this year.”)
+- Anchoring (“The market was up 50 percent last year, I think it will return between 45 and 55 percent this year.”)

 - Availability (“You see the terrible results last quarter?
 This stock is a total dog!”)

-- Framing (“Do you prefer a bond that has a 99% chance of paying its promised yield or one with a 1% chance of default? – hint, it’s the same bond)
+- Framing (“Do you prefer a bond that has a 99 percent chance of paying its promised yield or one with a 1 percent chance of default?”—hint, it’s the same bond.)

-Psychology research is clear: humans are flawed decision-makers.
+Psychology research is clear: humans are flawed decision-makers, especially under duress.

-But even if we identify poor investor behavior, that doesn’t necessarily mean a market opportunity exists that we can exploit.
-As discussed, other smart investors will surely be privy to the situation and they will immediately exploit the opportunity, putting pressure on our ability to profitably take advantage of market participants.
-We want to avoid competition, but to avoid competition, we need to understand the competition.
+But even if we identify poor investor behavior, that identification does not necessarily imply that an exploitable market opportunity exists.
+As discussed previously, other smarter investors will surely be privy to the mispricing situation before we are aware of the opportunity.
+They will attempt immediately to exploit the opportunity, eliminating our ability to profitably take advantage of mispricing caused by biased market participants.
+We want to avoid competition, but to avoid competition we need to understand the competition.

 Understanding the Best Poker Players